Mashkova, M. V.; Sokurova, M. V. Leningrad: Gos. Publichnoi biblioteki im. M. E. Sal’tykova-Shchedrina, 1956. 139 p.

 Dates: 1936-, (Weekly).

-UIUC Call Number: Main Stacks Reference 077 L56; International & Area Studies Microform (Slavic) MFICHE 077 L56
+U of I Library Call Number: Main Stacks Reference 077 L56.
+International & Area Studies Microform (Slavic) MFICHE 077 L56

 This index lists articles published in the major newspapers in the former Soviet Union.
 The index is arranged by subject and is one of the few sources that can provide information on the contents of newspapers.
 The paper has had a a long history that has been covered in detail in a linked article.
 This is a source that can provide the scholar with assistance for titles that are not covered in its pages.
 Frequently the difficulty with newspapers is pinpointing the date an article appeared.
 If the subject being researched is covered in more than one paper it is possible to find record of a citation in a major paper in the index, thus indicating a range of dates that might be helpful with other titles.